vlad17/vlad17.github.io/_posts/2019-12-01-metaphysics-of-causality.md

 So in sum we have an interesting take on [Regularity Theory](https://plato.stanford.edu/entries/causation-probabilistic/), which doesn't have the usual drawbacks.
 In any case it was fun to think about so here we are.

-Thanks to Ovidiu Calin, who taught me that probability is just the theory of knowledge and Max Rabinovich, who extended that to statistics, the theory of the limits of knowledge.
-That framework was helpful when thinking about this.

 ## Some more worked examples

 I will add these later, or maybe not, I'm lazy.